 FreeCode Spot ASP.NET Core EF Cheat Sheet

 Dealing with a large amount of data sometimes would really force you to do server-side pagination.
 This way we can eliminate the longer response time that causes time-out error and even makes your application unresponsive.
-This tutorial shows how to Create a Server-Side Query Pagination in SQL Server.
+This tutorial shows How to Limit Rows in a SQL Server ResultSet.
 We use the Fetch and Offset command to filter the select query result.
 Hopefully, this will give you an idea that will help you optimized your future projects.